 - Morton's neuroma

 Patient-specific knee replacement surgery

-Mr Videsh is skilled in patient-specific knee replacement surgery, a cutting edge technique to custom-fit the replacement knee prosthesis to the individual's anatomy.
+Professor Videsh is skilled in patient-specific knee replacement surgery, a cutting edge technique to custom-fit the replacement knee prosthesis to the individual's anatomy.
 MRI scans of the patient's knee are used to construct a 3D computer model from which the prosthesis is then moulded.
-Surgery times with this technique are reduced and the increased accuracy in positioning achieved with the customised prosthesis should increase the lifespan of the replacement.
+Surgery times with this technique are reduced and there is excellent accuracy in positioning achieved with the customised prosthesis.

 Hip replacement surgery is one of the most commonly performed orthopaedic procedures, bringing relief from arthritic pain and improved mobility to the majority of patients on whom it is performed.
 The downside to it being performed on younger patients, such as those with arthritic hips caused by sporting activities, is that not only do replacement joints wear out over time, but also they are known to wear out more quickly in young, more active people.

-Mr Videsh offers the latest Ceramic-on-Ceramic (CoC) hip replacements for younger, active patients.
+Professor Videsh uses ceramics for hip replacements for younger, active patients.
 Made of high-strength ceramic that has a minimal wear rate (1000 less than the standard metal-on-polythene implant), these replacements do not suffer the inflammation, bone loss and distribution of wear products in the body that can lead to the failure of other types of replacement.
-In addition, CoC hip replacements offer improved strength and a greater range of sizing options.

 Accreditation and admitting rights at private hospitals